 Medicare Parts A and B (Original Medicare) will cover select services if you have Chronic Obstructive Pulmonary Disease, or COPD.

 Medicare Part A (hospital) helps to provide in-patient hospital care coverage.
 If your COPD symptoms lead you to seek care at a hospital, Medicare Part A may cover your treatment.
-You are responsible for the 20 percent Medicare coinsurance any time you obtain Medicare-covered services.
 You pay 100 percent of the cost for non-Medicare-covered services.

 Medicare Part B (medical insurance) offers: